 The aviation program started with a single aircraft in 1971 as part of DEA’s predecessor, the Bureau of Narcotics and Dangerous Drugs.
 By 1973, when DEA was created, the program had grown to 24 aircraft and 41 Special Agent/Pilots overseen by a Chief Pilot.
-In 1994, it was granted field division status and the Chief Pilot position was converted to a Special Agent in Charge.
-Today, the Aviation Division consists of approximately 125 Special Agent/Pilots and nearly 100 aircraft.
+In 1994 it was granted field division status and the Chief Pilot position was converted to a Special Agent-in-Charge.
+Today, the Aviation Division consists of approximately 135 Special Agent/Pilots and 100 aircraft.

 Today’s Aviation Division

-The Aviation Division coordinates and oversees operations from the Aviation Operations Center (AOC) located at Alliance Airport in Fort Worth, Texas.
-The AOC serves as the primary maintenance facility for Aviation’s fleet and as headquarters for its supervisory, administrative and contract personnel.
+The Aviation Division's command and control functions are conducted from the Aviation Operations Center (AOC) located at Alliance Airport in Fort Worth, Texas.
+The AOC serves as the primary location for aircraft maintenance, flight training for new pilots and as headquarters for its operational support personnel.

 The Aviation Division supports DEA’s enforcement efforts through surveillance, photographic reconnaissance, movement of personnel and cargo and transportation of fugitives and prisoners.